Power of taxation in Ethiopia is given to the federal government, state government or concurrently for both central (federal) and state government.

 - They shall levy and collect taxes on income derived from private houses and other properties within the State.
 They shall collect rent on houses and other properties they own.

-- States shall levy and collect profit, sales, excise and personal income taxes on income of enterprises owned by the States.
+- States shall levy and collect profit, sales, excise and personal income taxes on the income of enterprises owned by the States.

 - Consistent with the provisions sub-Article 3 of Article 98, States shall levy and collect taxes on income derived from mining operations, and royalties and land rentals on such operations.